AdobeDocs/commerce-knowledge-base.en/help/best-practices/database/most-common-database-issues-in-magento-commerce-cloud.md

 ---
 title: Most common database issues in Adobe Commerce on cloud infrastructure
-description: "This article discusses the most common database issues causing performance degradation for Adobe Commerce on cloud infrastructure sites."
+description: This article discusses the most common database issues causing performance degradation for Adobe Commerce on cloud infrastructure sites.
+exl-id: b50d0dfa-c624-4651-a005-4fcf1339577f
 ---
 # Most common database issues in Adobe Commerce on cloud infrastructure

 This article discusses the most common database issues causing performance degradation for Adobe Commerce on cloud infrastructure sites.